 - minor is the number that’s associated with a minor software release.
 A release that changes this number usually consists of minor features or enhancements For more information on how you can deploy a minor software upgrade, see Software upgrades.

 - patch is the number that’s associated with a software patch.
 A patch release usually addresses a major security vulnerability or resolves issues in ETP Client.
-As part of the client configuration in ETP, you can choose to automatically deploy patches to ETP clients in your organization.
+As part of the desktop client configuration in ETP, you can choose to automatically deploy patches to ETP clients in your organization.
 For more information, see Security patches.